nuxeo-sandbox/nuxeo-s3-utils/README.md

 * A `S3Handler` tool, that is in charge of performing the actions (download, upload, ...) in buckets.
 * A `S3UtilsBlobProvider` that can be used to handle Blobs linked to an object in a S3 bucket.
 This BlobProvider uses a `S3Handler` for actions on the bucket.
 To link a Blob in Nuxeo to an object in your bucket, you will use the `S3Utils.CreateBlobFromObjectKey` operation (see below)

 Both connect to S3 using your credentials, a region and a bucket.
-In order to allow connecting to several buckets (within the same account), the plugin exposes a _service_, allowing you to access different buckets: You contribute as many S3 Handlers (and possibly several `S3UtilsBlobProvider`) as you need, given each of them a unique name.
+In order to allow connecting to several buckets (within the same account), the plugin exposes a _service_, allowing you to access different buckets: You contribute as many S3 Handlers (and possibly several `S3UtilsBlobProvider`) as you need, giving each of them a unique name.

 The plugin uses Nuxeo AWS Credential code to handle authentication (the `NuxeoAWSCredentialsProvider` class), which means you must either: